Virtual Therapeutics

 Virtual reality analgesics can alleviate physical pain, reducing the need for addictive pain killers.
 For instance, in the book, we learn of Snow World, a VR treatment which ushers burn patients into a soothing winter landscape, while bandages come off their seared skin in the real world.
 Patients reported that wound care felt a lot less agonizing, as they threw snowballs at penguins and snowmen in an engaging game.

-We are also introduced to the first case of VR therapy for schizophrenia, which is a condition in which the patient may hear, see or smell things that don’t exist.
+We are also introduced to the first case of VRx therapy for schizophrenia, which is a condition in which the patient may hear, see or smell things that don’t exist.
 When we meet the patient, Richard Breton, the 54-year-old is wearing a VR headset and staring at a satanic figure, complete with blazing eyes, horns, and tail – a representation of the demon which keeps berating him.

 “The patient is seeing a concrete representation of his hallucination,” explains Alexandre Dumais, who has pioneered this new form of VR-assisted talk therapy at the University of Montreal.
 “He has a direct dialogue with the hallucination.”
 The voice talking back comes from Dumais, who is sitting in a room wearing a headset.
 As he speaks, Dumais’ voice is permuted by a computer into devilish tones, piped through the software, and then emerges through the mouth of the virtual avatar… But every so often, Dumais breaks character and offers some coaching.
 He instructs Breton to stand up to the voice, to talk to it and reason with it… Since the therapy, Breton’s intruding voice has dropped from fifteen times per day to far fewer.

 Spiegel emphasizes that virtual reality is not a digital panacea.
 Even for conditions where VR has proven to be effective, it may not work for every patient.
 Some people may experience cybersickness, a new term for the sensation of motion sickness triggered by feeling out of sync with the virtual world.
 For others, the barrier to VR could be mental.
 “What may seem like a fantastical voyage to the well may seem like an unwelcome intrusion to someone who is unwell with an advanced illness,” Spiegel writes.
+Besides, a patient’s psychology needs to be considered before sending them into an immersive experience, which is unlike reading a book or watching a movie.
+Could VR be addictive?
+Could a VR experience implant fake memories?
+The ethics of the therapy have to debated.
+These questions remind us that any tool powerful enough to heal is powerful enough to harm if used without forethought.

 Rheumatologist Swamy Venuturupalli, a colleague of Spiegel’s, first used the technology on a patient with multiple sclerosis to alleviate her arthritic pain.
 He noticed that the intensity of the patient’s pain reduced when she was in VR.
 Her MS-related tremors also vanished briefly.
 VR was, by no means, a cure for the MS. Regardless, the physician, who was happy to see the mind gain control momentarily over the body, began offering the technology to other patients as well.
 “For many, they just don’t even know VR even exists.
 It’s not that the doctors are afraid; it’s just that they haven’t heard of it…,” says Venuturupalli.
+In other words, the barrier is not skepticism but simple unfamiliarity—a gap that books like Spiegel’s aim to close.

 Physicians, virtual reality developers and technophiles may seem to be the obvious audience for this book on virtual therapeutics, but really anyone who had to visit a clinic for anything ranging from a dental procedure to treatment for depression — meaning all of us — could find Spiegel’s book an engaging read.
+Spiegel’s book is not just for technophiles or physicians: it’s for anyone who’s ever sought relief—whether from pain, fear, or memory.
+It argues that healing sometimes begins not with the body, but with the stories the brain tells itself—and VR gives clinicians a new way to rewrite those stories.